 Habitat: Great Ragweed grows in disturbed sites in wet to dry loamy soils.
 Full sun to partial shade is tolerated.
 The root system is fibrous.

-Names: The genus, Ambrosia, is Greek for 'food of the gods' but explanations of this appellation are lacking in understandability other than the genus is applied to a group of herbs that have high levels of wind borne pollen - some of which could be aromatic or sweet.
-The species, trifida, is appropriate, meaning having leaves that are three-cleft like the top leaves of this plant are.
+Names: The genus, Ambrosia, is Greek for 'food of the gods' but explanations of this appellation are lacking in context other than the genus is applied to a group of herbs that have high levels of wind borne pollen - some of which could be aromatic or sweet.
+The species, trifida, is appropriate, meaning having leaves that are three-cleft like most leaves of this plant are except the very upper ones.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Varieties: Older literature lists several varieties for this species, var. trifida for Minnesota as an example, but current botanical thinking places these as regional types of the same basic species, not different enough to separate.
 Both Flora of North America (Ref. #W7) and the Minnesota authorities at the U of M Herbarium (Ref. #28C) take this approach.

 Comparisons: None of the other ragweeds approach in appearance this species.
 The others are smaller and with more fern-like foliage such as the Common Ragweed, A. artemisiifolia.

 Above: Great Ragweed are large plants, this one is 7 feet tall.
 Illustration by Norman Criddle.